 As you’re taking a peek through your stateroom’s porthole, or standing on the open deck of your cruise ship as it slowly glides closer to its berth, you might be a bit disappointed… no sunflower fields or medieval hilltop towns of Tuscany anywhere in sight!

-No wonder, the port of Livorno, Italy is a multipurpose port in which all kinds of cargo are handled, from cars and forestry products to cruise ship passengers!
-As a matter of fact, over 3 million of them each year.
+No wonder, the port of Livorno in Italy is a multipurpose port in which all kinds of cargo are handled, from cars and forestry products to cruise ship passengers!
+Over 3 million of them each year.

 As your ship finally docks right smack in between all those containers you might feel you are in the middle of nowhere.
-And you kind of are… that’s why it is so important to have planned your transportation to Florence Italy well ahead, preferably before even setting foot on your ship.
+And you kind of are… that’s why it is so important to plan your transportation to Florence Italy well ahead, preferably way before even setting foot on your ship.

-If you’re asking yourself, “Is it possible to walk from the cruise ship dock to the center of Livorno or to the train station?” the answer is- no!
-And that’s if your ship docks at the new industrial wharfs.
-And it’s a 99,9% probability it does.
+If you’re asking yourself, “Is it possible to walk from the cruise ship dock to the center of Livorno or to the train station?”, the answer is- 'no'!

 That’s for two reasons: